 Travelers travel – it’s what they do.
-But even if you personally are not in a high-risk category, and thus are likely to recover from the virus if infected, you have the potential to infect others.
+But even if you personally are not in a high-risk category, and thus are more likely to recover from the virus if infected, you have the potential to infect others.
 There is also a genuine risk of being stranded if a country closes its borders or cancels all international flights.
-Quarantine procedures help isolate recent arrivals from suspect urban centers and countries, and some destinations require negative COVID-19 tests for entry, but still.
+Quarantine procedures help isolate recent arrivals from suspect urban centers and countries, and some destinations require negative COVID-19 tests or proof of vaccination for entry, but still.